dhvyas7/cse-15l-lab-reports/week3/labreport.md

 This option forces less to open the file even if it is a directory.
 While using less without this option leads to an error, using the option tries to open it and then open the directory.

-For example, without -f, we get the following output:
+For example, without `-f`, we get the following output:

 ```
 dhyan@MacBook-Pro-6 technical % less biomed
 biomed is a directory
 ```

-However, with -f, we get the following output:
+However, with `-f`, we get the following output:

 ```
-dhyan@MacBook-Pro-6 technical % less-f biomed
+dhyan@MacBook-Pro-6 technical % less -f biomed
 ```

 ![-f output](ssless.png)

-With -f or without, we get the same output in both cases if we give it a file i.e., it reads the entire file
+With `-f` or without, we get the same output in both cases if we give it a file i.e., it reads the entire file.

 ```